Marty & Sandy Boller – Jesus’ Ministry in Cedar Rapids.

 In the meantime, we encourage you to keep praying, keep believing, and keep your eyes on Jesus.
 In this season of COVID 19, it’s probably not wise to gather together for a ‘goodbye-and-good-luck’ party, but maybe once this all lifts, we can gather as friends to celebrate all Jesus has done over the last 30 years, eat a piece of cake, drink a glass of wine, and tell some neat Holy Spirit stories.

+Thank you for allowing Sandy & me to be a part of your life in Christ.
+We consider it an honor.
 We invite you to stay in touch with us via our ministry website: The Contemplative Activist.

 In closing, allow me to share this.
 When asked how to define success in ministry, Mother Theresa said wisely,